Discover

 Focus on our agriculture

-THE WINERYOrganic agriculture is a production method that combines the best environmental practices, respect for biodiversity, preservation of natural resources and animal welfare.
+Organic agriculture is a production method that combines the best environmental practices, respect for biodiversity, preservation of natural resources and animal welfare.

 Following this mode of production means that we comply with strict specifications that favour non-polluting processes, exclude the use of GMOs and limit the use of inputs.
 We favour the use of natural and renewable resources in locally organized agricultural systems, with strict restrictions on the use of synthetic chemicals.

-THE WINERYBeing a vegan is a way of life that consists of eating 100% vegetable ingredients.
+Being a vegan is a way of life that consists of eating 100% vegetable ingredients.

 Vegan wine is a wine that is produced without the use of elements of animal origin (egg white during vinification for instance).
 Maison Alméras is committed to this approach and uses products made from vegetable pea proteins in the production of its wines.